enigmatry/entry-angular-building-blocks/UPDATE_TO_ENTRY.md

 # How to Migrate
 ## Prerequisites

-Backend solution should be migrated to Entry and Enigmatry.Entry.CodeGeneration nuget packages updated to latest version v1.1.xxx.
+Enigmatry.Entry.CodeGeneration nuget packages should be updated to latest version v1.1.xxx.

 ## Remove packages